The Rogue Prince: Plot

 Not long after, the realm is shocked to learn that Rhaenyra and her uncle Daemon remarried to each other, without asking Viserys's leave.
 This unites the estranged Velaryons with Rhaenyra's faction of Blacks, and they become one of her biggest supporters against the Greens.
 They have two sons — another Aegon and Viserys.
 Alicent's son Aegon also marries his sister Helaena.
 They produce twins, Jaehaerys and Jaehaera, and a third child named Maelor.
 The Hightowers, meanwhile, remain the biggest supporters of Alicent's Aegon, and her father Otto becomes Hand of the King for many years.
-The Hightowers increasingly whisper that according to the Great Council at the death of Jaehaerys I, a male heir should come ahead of a female one, and thus Aegon should inherit throne ahead of Rhaenyra — even though Otto himself once ignored that precedent of the council, when he wanted young Rhaenyra to be heir ahead of her uncle Daemon (a hypocrisy not lost on the Blacks).
+The Hightowers increasingly whisper that according to the Great Council at the death of Jaehaerys I, a male heir should come ahead of a female one, and thus Aegon should inherit the throne ahead of Rhaenyra — even though Otto himself once ignored that precedent of the council, when he wanted young Rhaenyra to be heir ahead of her uncle Daemon (a hypocrisy not lost on the Blacks).
 Rhaenyra's followers also counter that had the Great Council followed standard inheritance, Aemon’s daughter Rhaenys should still have inherited ahead of Baelon's son Viserys, in which case Rhaenyra's sons with Laenor would rank ahead of Aegon anyway (which only encourages the Greens to double-down on the accusation that they are really bastards).

 The subsequent death of King Viserys — in his bed, from old age and poor health — sets the stage for The Princess and the Queen, and the outbreak of the Dance of the Dragons.